ad-freiburg/elevant/README.md

 ### Evaluate Linked Benchmark Articles

+If you want to evaluate a single linking result file use the script `evaluate_linked_entities.py`:

+    python3 evaluate_linked_entities.py <path_to_linking_result_file>.jsonl

+This will print precision, recall and F1 scores and create two new files `<path_to_linking_result_file>.cases` and `<path_to_linking_result_file>.results` that contain the evaluation results.
+To show the evaluation results in the webapp, follow the instructions in `evaluation-webapp`.

-To evaluate the linking results in the subdirectories of the directory `EVALUATION_RESULTS_DIR` for benchmarks specified in the Makefile's `BENCHMARK_NAMES` variable run
+If you want to evaluate several linking result files at once, i.e. all linking results in the subdirectories of the directory `EVALUATION_RESULTS_DIR` for benchmarks specified in the Makefile's `BENCHMARK_NAMES` variable run

     make evaluate_linked_benchmarks

-The evaluation results will be written to the same subdirectories in `EVALUATION_RESULTS_DIR`.

-This will create the files necessary for the `evaluation-webapp` and print precision, recall and F1 scores.
-To show the evaluation results in the webapp, follow the instructions in `evaluation-webapp`.

-If you don't want to use the Makefile for the evaluation, e.g. if you want to evaluate only a single linking result file, use the script `evaluate_linked_entities.py`:

-    python3 evaluate_linked_entities.py <linking_result_jsonl_file>
+### Start the Evaluation Webapp

+1. Go to the `evaluation-webapp` directory

+        cd evaluation-webapp

+2. Link to the results directory `evaluation-results`

+        ln -s ../evaluation-results

+3. Link to the benchmark directory that contains various benchmarks in jsonl format

+        ln -s ../benchmarks

+4. Start a file server

+        python3 -m http.server <port>

+5. Access the webapp at `0.0.0.0:<port>` (default port is 8000).

+### Add a benchmark

+You can easily add a benchmark that is in the jsonl format we use or in the common NIF (NLP Interchange Format) format.
+Benchmarks in other formats first have to be converted into one of these two formats.

+To add a benchmark, simply run

+    python3 create_benchmark_labels.py -name <benchmark_name> -bfile <benchmark_file> -bformat <nif|ours>

+This will create a benchmark file `benchmarks/benchmark_labels_<benchmark_name>.jsonl` in our jsonl format where groundtruth labels are annotated with their Wikidata name and types.

+The benchmark can now be linked with a linker of your choice using the `link_benchmark_entities.py` script with the parameter `-b <benchmark_name>`

+    python3 link_benchmark_entities.py <experiment_name> <linker_type> <linker_info> -b <benchmark_name>

 ### Initialize and Train Spacy Entity Linker